 Animal cruelty represents what is wrong with the world; where humans feel they have the right to exploit animals for commercial gain.
 The only solution is to find a way the world cannot profiteer from these animals.
-This is why FOUR PAWS have joined forces with various other NGO’s in the fight for better animal welfare standards about the globe.
+This is why FOUR PAWS has joined forces with various other NGO’s in the fight for better animal welfare standards about the globe.

 Women have historically been the leaders of the animal welfare movement, and for many centuries' women have outnumbered men in the animal welfare world.
 During the later 1800s and early 1900s, many of the first animal advocacy groups were founded and led by strong and dedicated women.
-At FOUR PAWS, there are many compassionate and head-strong individuals who have shaped our organisation, and now, we celebrate a handful off our inspiring female animal guardians who are dedicating their lives to make the world a better place for our rescued animals.
+At FOUR PAWS, there are many compassionate and head-strong individuals who have shaped our organisation, and now, we celebrate by introducing a handful off our inspiring female animal guardians who are dedicating their lives to make the world a better place for our rescued animals.

 From teaching orphaned orangutans essential forest skills to one day survive alone in the wild, on the front line of a rescue mission, to rehabilitating abused bears and big cats – our female guardians in our sanctuaries are stepping up and caring for animals in need.

 To put it simply: If Ioana was the captain of a ship with a storm approaching, she would be the one making tough decisions to get the whole team safe on the other side.
 She never gives up on an animal, and by being persistent and giving direction, she gets the job done and the animals to safety.
 Team spirit and humour are part of her successful formula.

 Head of the Animal Welfare Department, LIONSROCK Big Cat Sanctuary